Chez Jim: Jim Chevallier's Web Site

 A bartender in the town told me they were taken at the old high school, which since has been torn down.
 Linda Cottingham Heater, whose grandparents owned (Grace & Rome) McDowell's Greenhouse in Windfall, passed this story on (through her daughter) about the greenhouse and a Richcreek:

-"every spring a woman named Richcreek (who she remembers being a large well dressed lady from Kokomo) would send a check for them to buy and plant new flowers in the family urn and then take it to the cemetery for the summer.
+Every spring a woman named Richcreek (who she remembers being a large well dressed lady from Kokomo) would send a check for them to buy and plant new flowers in the family urn and then take it to the cemetery for the summer.
 They did this for a lot of people.
 Mom remembers that the Richcreeks had a large monument, compared to most.
 Then in the summer when this lady (who was her grandparents' age so she would have been born in the 1870s-1880s) would come over to the cemetery she always stopped by the greenhouse to thank them for taking care of the urn.
 In the fall they brought urns inside and stored them until the spring planting.
 Mom said it was nice that this lady always stopped by the greenhouse.
 This lady was later buried there at the Windfall Cemetery."

 There was a Richcreek State Bank in Indianapolis around mid-century.

-It closed sometime after the family member who ran it fell in love with a young employee and left with her and a lot of money (so the story goes).
 This single event had numerous repurcussions on various family members, including my grandfather's sister Cora who received a "proper"education from her uncle only to have him take her trust fund along with everybody else's money.
 Nonetheless, she apparently bore him no ill will.
 (The descendants of his deserted family have proved less forgiving.)

-Such misbehavior must have especially distressed his fellow Richcreeks,who on the whole seem to have exemplified 'typical' Midwestern values: religion, family, modesty and duty.
+Such misbehavior must have especially distressed his fellow Richcreeks, who on the whole seem to have exemplified 'typical' Midwestern values: religion, family, modesty and duty.

 This may explain why Richcreeks often end up in uniforms.
-Most often military, but also civil: a Web search found one Richcreek fire chiefand one Richcreek fire ranger.
+Most often military, but also civil: a Web search found one Richcreek fire chief and one Richcreek fire ranger.

 The family's military history started early.
 Philip Jacob Richcreek, the probable ancestor of most Richcreeks, fought at Yorktown.
 A John Richcreek (of Dover Township, York County, Pa.) fought with the German Regiment, also during the Revolutionary War.
 George Washington RICHCREEK ran away to fight in the Civil War.
-His son, Walter Bernard RICHCREEK , ran away to serve in the Navy.
+His son, Walter Bernard RICHCREEK (my own grandfather), ran away to serve in the Navy.
 Karl Richcreek (of Tennessee) was a Navy fighter pilot in the Gulf War.
 His father Eugene fought with the Marines in both World War II and Korea.
 George Franklin Richcreek was with the Coast Guard in the South Pacific during World War II, while his uncle Walter served in near Greenland (and later met Walter Bernard in a military hospital!!).

 Though many of the original Richcreeks were farmers, a number subsequently became entrepreneurs, starting businesses which prospered.
 (Two - Eugene and George Franklin - credit their military experience with giving them their real start in life.)